Corn and Callus Treatment Singapore

 Consultation

 Next, our podiatrist will carry out a physical examination to determine the type of condition you are facing.
-Because calluses are often signs of other issues, it's crucial to have your feet examined to figure out what's causing the unequal distribution of extra pressure on the foot.
+Because calluses are often signs of other issues, we assess pressure distribution across your foot, as foot calluses are frequently linked to mechanical imbalances.

 Treatment

-Upon diagnosis, we begin customising your treatment plan.
-We will educate you about your condition and field any questions or concerns you may have throughout your consultation.
+We then begin customising your management plan.
+We will provide education about your condition and address any questions or concerns you may have during your consultation.

-We utilise modern podiatric equipment, such as water spray drills and vacuum suction drills, to relieve pain by gently removing corns and calluses.
-This gets rid of the hardened skin without damaging the surrounding skin or blood vessels.
+We utilise various podiatric equipment, such as water spray drills and vacuum suction drills, during the removal process.
+These are used to gently trim corns and scrape calluses, as well as address pain symptoms.
+This process eliminates the hardened and thick skin on the foot without causing harm to the surrounding skin or blood vessels.

-This may be combined with the application of topical ointments.
-This is especially true for corns, which are prone to ulceration and infection.
-Thus, this ointment helps slow down or even eradicate the growth of corns.
+In some cases, we may also incorporate the application of topical ointments.
+This is particularly beneficial for corns, as they are prone to ulceration and infection.
+The ointment aids in slowing down or mitigating the growth of corns.

 Recovery & Prevention